Construction and Building Inspectors

 Inspect and monitor construction sites to ensure adherence to safety standards, building codes, or specifications.

-Issue violation notices and stop-work orders, conferring with owners, violators, and authorities to explain regulations and recommend rectifications.
+Confer with owners, violators, or authorities to explain regulations or recommend remedial actions.

 Maintain daily logs and supplement inspection records with photographs.